regoclint/prac/Interview Pointers.md

 4. are right a lot
 made a bad decision, disagreed with a colleague, decision in the absence of data
+- disagreed with Sudha on common code for content aux
 - push back SB PnA (disagreed)
 - caching pna(first in the absence of data)
-- implemented pna in both code (bad decision)
-- disagreed with Sudha on common code for content aux

 5. Learn and be curious
 what can u teach me in 5 mins, influenced change by asking questions, solved by observation
-- postman testsuite, macros in excel, chrome ext, jrebel (teach)
+- postman testsuite, macros in excel(instead of java for automation), chrome ext, jrebel (teach)
 - variable in singleton n big decimal (observation)
 - buyer exception thrown (observation)
 - caching in pna (by asking questions)